 Are CDs Safe?

 Yes.
 CDs at FDIC-insured banks are protected up to $250,000 per depositor, per ownership category.
+The exact rules around the limit and what counts as separate ownership categories are covered in our guide to the FDIC insured amount and how the $250,000 cap works.
 Credit union CDs (sometimes called share certificates) get the same $250,000 protection through NCUA insurance.

 The main risk is opportunity cost.
 If interest rates rise sharply during your term, you are stuck at the older lower rate until maturity.